mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Now let's test how it can work with success.

-Switch to "MWC Node Status" (see below how to test it)
+Switch to "MWC Node Status" and wait until node switched from 'public' to 'embedded'

-Press "Change Node"<br>
-Select 'Embedded local MWC Node'<br>
-Press 'Apply', confirm.
-The wallet should restart automatically.<br>
-Login and wait until your embedded node finish the syncing.
-It will tale about 20 minutes.

 Send coins with Slatepack.
 Right before Finalize step stop the network.
 Finalize should pass because embedded node still not realized that internet is down.
 But the broadcasting will fail.<br>
 Close the wallet<br>

 Turn ON network.<br>

-Start Wallet, Switch to the Public cloud node.<br>
+Start Wallet.<br>
 Go to 'Transactions' page.
 Wait for a few blocks to mine.<br>
 Validate that transaction still not confirmed.<br>

 Press 'Repost' button.<br>
 Response: Message - Transaction #XXX was successfully reposted.